Abhishek-dev1/LAN-CHAT/README.md

 # Local Area Network Chat

-This command line application basically uses the user's IPv4 address and create a socket to transmit a message from one's terminal to another terminal (P-2-P Chat).
+This command line application basically uses the user's IPv4 address and create a socket to transmit a message from one's terminal to another terminal.

 ## Installation